 Roni Remme won a silver medal in the slalom at the Innsbruck 2012 Winter Youth Olympic Games.
 She went on to compete at the FIS Junior World Championships in 2014 and 2015, finishing as high as tenth in the slalom at the latter.

-But Remme was struggling to advance from Alpine Canada’s development team so she decided to give NCAA competition a try and enrolled at the University of Utah.
-In 2017, she finished third in the giant slalom at the NCAA Championships as the Utes won the national team title.
+But Remme was struggling to advance from Alpine Canada’s development team, so she decided to give NCAA competition a try and enrolled at the University of Utah.
+As a sophomore in 2017, she finished third in the giant slalom at the NCAA Championships as the Utes won the national team title.

 Notable International Results

-Youth Olympic Games: 2012 - SILVER (SL), 9th (SC), 15th (GS), DNF (SG)
+Youth Olympic Winter Games: 2012 - SILVER (SL), 9th (SC), 15th (GS), DNF (SG)

 FIS World Junior Championships: 2015 - 33rd (DH), 49th (SG), 35th (SC), 10th (SL), DNF (GS); 2014 - 33rd (DH), 66th (SG), 34th (SC), DNF (SL), DNF (GS)